 From Wonthaggi we joined the Bass Coast Rail Trail which took us right along the coast at one point – couldn’t complain about that, especially as the skies cleared.
 Blue sky, sun and sea. 👍

 The rail trails are a bit harder going with the loam surface, but at least the gradients aren’t too severe.
-That all changed when we turned off at Anders for the San Remo bike path.
-Sure it’s great that they’ve built this separated cycling (shared path) infrastructure, but it used the same loam surface, but just went up and down steep inclines that often went higher than the road.
+That all changed, however, when we turned off at Anders for the San Remo bike path.
+Sure it’s great that they’ve built this separated cycling (shared path) infrastructure, but it used the same loam surface, and also went up and down steep inclines that often went higher than the road.

 I don’t know even know how to explain this bit, but, like a UK twitter account that I follow, I call it ‘bollocks infra’

-But anyway, I guess at least we got bike path pretty much all the way into San Remo, then across the bride, and all the way across the island to Cowes.
+But anyway, I guess at least we got bike path pretty much all the way into San Remo, then across the bridge, and all the way across the island to Cowes.